omprakash0224/Hospital-Management-system/README.md

-# Hospital Management System
+# 🏥 Hospital Management System

-A comprehensive **Hospital Management System** backend developed using **Node.js**, **Express.js**, and **MongoDB**.
-This system provides role-based user authentication for doctors, patients, and admins while ensuring secure handling of data and features like messaging and appointments.
+A full-stack **Hospital Management System** built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+This application streamlines hospital workflows, enabling doctors, patients, and staff to manage appointments, patient records, and messages efficiently.

-## Features
+## 🚀 Features
 - **Role-Based User Authentication**
   - Separate roles for **Doctor**, **Patient**, and **Admin**.
   - Authentication and authorization managed using **JWT** and **bcrypt.js**.